 MISSION & HISTORY

 The Celtic Junction Arts Center (CJAC) was founded in 2016, with a mission to celebrate, promote, and preserve cultural arts and community.
-The four arms to the organization are:
+The four arms of the organization are:

 - Eoin McKiernan Library (EML), an Irish heritage and arts library established with a book bequest from Eoin McKiernan, one of Minnesota’s greatest champions of Irish art and culture

-- Irish College of MN (ICMN) which offers year-round classes in Irish language and literature, creative writing, drawing, and more
+- Celtic Junction Classes which offers year-round instruction in Irish language and literature, creative writing, drawing, and more

 Since 2009, The Celtic Junction been home to three independent arts organizations: O'Shea Irish dance, Center for Irish Music, and Irish Fair of Minnesota.
 We collaborate with these organizations regularly, and they form the core of the Irish Outreach Coalition.